JackieBinya/jacqueline-binya-website/content/posts/gsod-2020/gsod-report.md

 - I prepared <a href="https://www.figma.com/file/roAl4FwMwFQHhSDHpm9rk5/CC-WP-theme-frame?node-id=0%3A1" class="article-link">wireframes</a> for the docs site.
 - We chose a documentation tool we wanted to use to build the docs site.

-Onboarding learning about cc commons workflow
-Weekly mentor sessions with mentor
-Monthly sessions with cc engineering manager
-Taking part in all community meetings
-Establishing community channels

 ## We Create the Docs - Content Creation

-To build the docs site we used <a href="https://gridsome.org/starters/jamdocs/" class="article-link">JamDocs</a>, a <a href="https://gridsome.org/" class="article-link">Gridsome</a> theme to quickly scaffold the site.
+To build the docs site we used <a href="https://gridsome.org/starters/jamdocs/" class="article-link">JamDocs</a> a <a href="https://gridsome.org/" class="article-link">Gridsome</a> theme.
 We had to adapt the theme so as to make it meet our own specific needs, this involved overhauling the styles and changing the functionality of some of the features in the theme.

-With regards to the doc development process we decided that the initial stage would be to discuss the content for the section we were working on that particular week during our weekly sync meeting, the next I would create draft content in a Google Doc  during the course of the week.
-My mentors would then review the draft and suggest changes asynchronously then I would then implement feedback gathered.
+With regards to the doc development process: we decided that the first stage in doc development would be to discuss the content for the section we were working on that particular week during our weekly sync meeting, then next I would create draft content in a Google Doc during the course of the week.
+My mentors would then review the draft and suggest changes asynchronously, then I would then implement feedback gathered.
 Once the draft content was approved I then would migrate it to the docs site.

 The mentors were readily available to answer questions on various communication channels and promptly gave me the assistance I required.